Lugaga/Linux_Fundamentals_Excercise/README.md

       It doesn’t matter who it is (It can even be ourselves by making a video). --> Just like Flipgrid but now practicals.

-    I wish that this exercise will be beneficial to us as we quest for more knowledge in cybersecurity.😎 All the best 🚀
+    I wish that this exercise will be beneficial to us, as we quest for more knowledge in cybersecurity.😎

 |   |   |
 |:-:|:-:|